 Consultants generally progress to senior consultant grade when they have around five years' experience.
 Senior consultants are usually responsible for the management of staff, site investigations, contracts and the allocation of resources.

 They are involved in business development, with responsibility for marketing the business to new clients and developing relationships with existing clients, as well as identifying and submitting tenders for new work.

-After a number of years at senior grade, consultants can move on to principal consultant grade, where responsibilities are mainly team management, commercial development and technical specialist.
+After a number of years at senior grade, consultants can move on to become a principal consultant, where responsibilities focus on team management and commercial development.

 Principal consultants are often required to have professional membership of an appropriate body or institution such as the: